vrunm/QA_squad_test/README.md

 **Hyperparameter Tuning**

-Below are the hyperparameters that have been tweaked for BERT base uncased:
+Below are the hyperparameters that have been used for the BERT base uncased model:

 1. **Number of Directed co-Attention layers** - We tried various numbers of layers and we found out that N=7 for the co-attention layers gave us optimal performance while being able to fit